 Friday, October 29, 2022

-The most recent symposium was held on October 28, 2022 and featured a wide range of excellent speakers, highlighted by a conversation between Dr. Alondra Nelson, Deputy Assistant to the President, White House Office of Science and Technology Policy, and Bishop Paul Tighe, Vatican Dicastery for Culture and Education.
+The 2022 symposium was highlighted by a conversation between Dr. Alondra Nelson, Deputy Assistant to the President, White House Office of Science and Technology Policy, and Bishop Paul Tighe, Vatican Dicastery for Culture and Education.
+This conversation was highlighted in a followup essay in Commonweal Magazine.
+You can download the 2022 symposium program and you can view the details of the pre-symposium workshop on Catholic technology ethics.

 Keynote Speakers